 Months of entry

 This MSc delivers a solid grounding in the science and engineering principles that underpin the global nuclear industry.
-Throughout the programme you will benefit from a connection, via the South West Nuclear Hub, to the University of Bristol’s UK-leading industrial research.
+Throughout the programme you will benefit from a connection, via the South West Nuclear Hub, to the University of Bristol’s highly regarded industrial research.
 This environment of collaboration with key industrial partners enriches your learning experience and exposes you to the scientific and engineering challenges facing nuclear energy today.

 The programme offers you the opportunity to gain skills and experience highly sought after by the nuclear industry.
 As you learn about five key themes of nuclear science and engineering from experts in the field you will develop skills in problem-solving, team-building, communication and scientific writing.